MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 7. Include Your Soft Skills

-While hard skills and technical expertise (i.e. financial forecasting, market research, etc.) are essential, admissions committees also look for soft skills such as communication, teamwork, and problem-solving.
-Some applicants may simply list these skills at the bottom of their resume, but it’s far better for you to provide concrete examples of how you’ve successfully demonstrated them in your past roles.
-For instance, rather than saying you have good communication skills, highlight them in one of your specific achievements
+While hard skills and technical expertise (i.e., financial forecasting, market research, etc.) are essential, admissions committees also look for soft skills such as communication, teamwork, and problem-solving.
+Some applicants may simply list these skills at the bottom of their resume (which I do not recommend), but it’s far better for you to provide concrete examples of how you’ve successfully demonstrated them in your past roles.
+For instance, rather than saying you have good communication skills, highlight them in one of your specific achievements.

-Example: Completed project on-time and on-budget by bringing the team together through clear communication of goals and deadlines.
+• Completed project on time and within budget by bringing a cross-functional team of 6 together through clear communication of goals and deadlines.

 Education